TobiasMetzlaff/GeneralizedChebyshev/readme.txt

 Place both in the SAME folder open the file 'GeneralizedChebsyhevHelp.mw' with Maple2022.
 The worksheet 'GeneralizedChebsyhevHelp.mw' is a guide through the available commands of the package.
 The first time running

+    read("GeneralizedChebyshev.mpl"):
- read("GeneralizedChebyshev.mpl"): with(GeneralizedChebyshev);
+    with(GeneralizedChebyshev);

-can return an error.
-In this case, save the file, close it and open it again.
+can output an error.
+In this case, save everything, close Maple and reopen it.
-To use 'GeneralizedChebsyhevHelp.mw' in any Maple 2022 worksheet, place it in the same folder as the worksheet and run the above command.
+To use 'GeneralizedChebsyhevHelp.mw' in any other Maple 2022 worksheet, place it in the same folder as the worksheet and run the above command.

 Problems/Questions: